 1983-1988 - Attorney General of Connecticut.

-August 8, 2000 - Al Gore selects Lieberman as his running mate for president.
+August 8, 2000 - Vice President Gore selects Lieberman as his running mate in the presidential race.

 January 13, 2003 - Declares he will run for president in the 2004 election.